Gui-Oba/Portfolio/src/content/projects/portfolio.md

 ## Iterating in public

 Because this is my sandbox, I keep shipping small updates—new sections, better interactions, and performance tweaks.
-You can follow along in the GitHub repo or drop me a note with ideas you'd like to see explored.